The cumulation of criminal and administrative sanctions in tax fraud

 The Court of Cassation finally applied the same reasoning, ruling that when a defendant prosecuted for tax fraud has been subjected to an administrative penalty for the same facts, the criminal judge must, before imposing criminal sanctions, verify whether the facts of the case are serious enough to justify such additional sanctions.
 The Court emphasized that judges are required to justify their decision based on the seriousness of the facts, which may result from the amount of evaded taxes, the nature of the actions of the defendant or the circumstances of the facts, including those constituting aggravating circumstances.
 In the absence of such a showing of seriousness, the judges cannot sentence the defendant to criminal sanctions when administrative sanctions have already been imposed.

 II.
-The Court of Cassation insists on the obligation of judges to control the existence of a sufficient degree of seriousness in possible cumulation of criminal and administrative sanctions cases
+The Court of Cassation insists on the obligation of judges to control the existence of a sufficient degree of seriousness in cases of possible cumulation of criminal and administrative sanctions

 In this case, the main debate related to the rationale followed by the judges of the Court of Appeal to impose a criminal sanction to the defendant where the defendant had already been subject to an administrative sanction imposed by administrative courts.
 The defendant considered that the Court of Appeal had not sufficiently motivated its decision on this issue.

 With this ruling, the Court of Cassation emphasises that criminal judges must establish two elements in order to allow for a cumulation of criminal and administrative sanctions in cases of tax fraud.
-First, they must demonstrate that a tax fraud offence has been committed.
+First, they must demonstrate that the offence of tax fraud has been committed.
 Then, they must give reasons for their decision based on the seriousness of the facts.

 In this case, the Court of Cassation ruled that the Court of Appeal did not provide sufficient reasons for its decision, by not investigating, prior to the sentencing, whether the criminal sanction was justified in light of the seriousness of the acts committed.
 Thus, the judges of the Court of Appeal failed to comply with the rule established by the Constitutional Council.